wesleyacruzzz/minicurso_shiny/README.md

-# minicurso_shiny
-Quick Course: How to build web application using R Shiny
+# How to build web application using R Shiny

 # Overview
 In this course I taught at Federal University of Rio Grande do Norte (UFRN) we touched the basic structure of a native web application with Shiny, the files configurations, difference between Ui, Server, and Global.